Meaning, they want to be able to remain in their home and community, even as time brings changes to life, health, and abilities.

 By educating yourself with geriatrics health information, you’ll be better able to request geriatrics-style care from non-geriatricians, who provide the vast majority of healthcare services to older adults.

 - Be organized and proactive about healthcare.
 Whether or not you seek out geriatrics health information, I highly recommend older adults & families try to be proactive about addressing health concerns.
 It’s important to know that many “aging” problems, such as limited mobility or social isolation, track back to underlying health problems.
 Work with a primary care team to develop a good plan for managing chronic illnesses.
 Ask the medical team for help if you notice your older relative struggling with life tasks; many problems affecting aging adults require medical intervention along with practical “daily life” problem-solving.
 For example, unintentional weight loss should prompt a medical evaluation, along with consideration of Meals-on-Wheels and other approaches to offering nutritional support.
-You can also read this series of posts I wrote about useful tools for caregivers.
+I cover more easily missed geriatric health issues here: 7 Commonly Neglected Problems to Address for Healthier Aging.

 - Get help sooner rather than later.
 Admittedly, this can be tricky.
 Many of us have difficulty accepting help no matter what our age or condition, and it can be especially hard for aging adults as well as for family caregivers to accept help.
 Furthermore, finding affordable help can be challenging.
 Fortunately, senior centers and caregiver support centers often offer ideas and referrals.
 Geriatric care managers can help you navigate a variety of challenging situations, including the aging adult or family caregiver who is resisting help.
 And today you can even use the Internet to more easily screen and hire in-home help.